 As the resident engineer of the Ohio & Erie Canal from 1825 to 1832, Howe supervised the completion of the Ohio & Erie Canal from Cleveland to Massillon.
 Howe's responsibilities included engineering and designing the canal prism and locks between Massillon and Cleveland, including the fifteen-step lift locks built in the Cascade Locks Park.
 Howe also designed the configuration of Summit Lake and engineered the portage of the Ohio & Erie Canal over the Continental Divide.
 Howe served as resident engineer until 1850 and facilitated the construction of the Ohio & Erie Canal to the Pennsylvania & Ohio Canal.
 This connection transformed Akron into a manufacturing and transportation center.

-Richard Howe was also active in a variety of civic activities including the construction of the Summit County Courthouse and Jail, Akron Rural Cemetery, Akron Lyceum and Library Association and led a group of Akron residents to California to search for gold in 1850.
+Richard Howe was also active in a variety of civic activities including the construction of the Summit County Courthouse and Jail, Akron Rural Cemetery, and the Akron Lyceum and Library Association.
+He also led a group of Akron residents to California to search for gold in 1850.
 Richard Howe's influence on the transportation history of Akron and northeast Ohio was significant and has had a lasting impact on the social and economic development of the region.

-The Vision: The Ohio & Erie Canalway Coalition has restored the Richard Howe House to its original glory as a regional landmark and to serve as a visitor’s Information center for residents and visitors to the Ohio & Erie National Heritage Canalway as well as meeting and office facilities.
-Working in partnership with the City of Akron and our community partners, the Ohio & Erie Canalway Coalition celebrates the heritage of the Ohio & Erie Canal and stimulates community enrichment and economic development through the restoration of the Richard Howe House and Towpath Trail.
+The Ohio & Erie Canalway Coalition restored the Richard Howe House to its original glory as a regional landmark.
+The Howe House serves as an information center for residents and visitors to the Ohio & Erie Canalway National Heritage Area, as well as meeting and office facilities.
+Working with the City of Akron and our community partners, the Ohio & Erie Canalway Coalition celebrates the heritage of the Ohio & Erie Canal.
+Our goal is to stimulate community enrichment and economic development through the restoration of the Richard Howe House and Towpath Trail.